alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 If you could get the interesting logic running inside that method, you'd match the original idea perfectly.

-Unfortunately, the *executing* library can't seem to find the AST node if you try this.
+Unfortunately, the *executing* library can't find the current AST node if you try this.
 Poking around a bit, there's an `UNPACK_SEQUENCE` operation in the Python bytecode, and the library doesn't know how to turn that into an AST node.
 I briefly considered trying to patch the library, but I'm so out of my depth it didn't seem worth the effort.